-- (1) ECHOSTAR HAS AGREED TO INDEMNIFY THE UNDERWRITERS (AS DEFINED) AGAINST CERTAIN LIABILITIES, INCLUDING LIABILITIES UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE "SECURITIES ACT"). - (2) BEFORE DEDUCTING EXPENSES OF THE OFFERING PAYABLE BY ECHOSTAR, ESTIMATED TO BE \$ - (3) ECHOSTAR HAS GRANTED THE UNDERWRITERS AN OPTION, EXERCISABLE WITHIN 30 DAYS OF THE DATE HEREOF, TO PURCHASE UP TO 300,000 ADDITIONAL SHARES OF PREFERRED STOCK AT THE PRICE TO THE PUBLIC SHOWN ABOVE.
-IF THE OPTION IS EXERCISED IN FULL, THE TOTAL PRICE TO THE PUBLIC, UNDERWRITING DISCOUNTS AND COMMISSIONS AND PROCEEDS TO THE COMPANY WILL BE \$, \$ AND \$, RESPECTIVELY.
+- (1) ECHOSTAR HAS AGREED TO INDEMNIFY THE UNDERWRITERS (AS DEFINED) AGAINST CERTAIN LIABILITIES UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE "SECURITIES ACT"). - (2) BEFORE DEDUCTING EXPENSES OF THE COMMON OFFERING PAYABLE BY ECHOSTAR ESTIMATED TO BE \$300,000.

+(3) ECHOSTAR HAS GRANTED THE UNDERWRITERS AN OPTION, EXERCISABLE WITHIN 30 DAYS OF THE DATE HEREOF, TO PURCHASE UP TO 465,000 ADDITIONAL SHARES OF CLASS A COMMON STOCK AT THE PRICE TO THE PUBLIC SHOWN ABOVE.
+IF THE OPTION IS EXERCISED IN FULL, THE TOTAL PRICE TO THE PUBLIC, UNDERWRITING DISCOUNTS AND COMMISSIONS, AND PROCEEDS TO THE COMPANY WILL BE \$69,517,500, \$2,780,700 AND \$66,736,800, RESPECTIVELY.
 SEE "UNDERWRITING."

-The Preferred Stock is offered by the several underwriters (the "Underwriters"), subject to prior sale, when, as and if issued to and accepted by the Underwriters and subject to certain conditions, including the right of the Underwriters to reject any order in whole or in part.
-It is expected that delivery of the Preferred Stock will be made through the facilities of The Depository Trust Company ("DTC") against payment therefor in immediately available funds in New York, New York on or about October , 1997.
+The Class A Common Stock is offered by several underwriters (the "Underwriters"), subject to prior sale, when, as and if issued to and accepted by the Underwriters and subject to certain conditions, including the right of the Underwriters to reject any order in whole or in part.
+It is expected that delivery of the Class A Common Stock will be made through the facilities of The Depository Trust Company ("DTC") against payment therefor in immediately available funds, in New York, New York on or about November 4, 1997.
 DONALDSON, LUFKIN & JENRETTE SECURITIES CORPORATION